sontek/sontek_net/sontek-frontend/posts/2023/aws_from_scratch_root_account.md

    provides a short-lived cloud access token that is available only for the duration of the job.

+# What does this post accomplish
+- Setup a root AWS account that is managed througuh terraform
+- Setup OIDC authentication with Terraform Cloud so it can talk to AWS
+- Setup Github Actions authentication with Terraform Cloud so we can run plan and apply through the CI/CD pipeline.

 # Setup AWS Access
 It is very bad practice to use the root account for much of anything but for